West Midlands · Punjabi community · record shops and vinyl retailers

 Read full SumUp Solo reviewSmethwick (Sandwell) Punjabi business context

-Smethwick has one of the highest concentrations of Punjabi Sikh residents per capita in the UK.
-The 2021 Census showed around 26 percent of Smethwick residents identifying as Indian heritage.
+Smethwick has one of the highest concentrations of Punjabi Sikh residents per capita in the UK, with a large Indian-heritage population.

 Densest trading hubs: High Street, Cape Hill, Bearwood Road.
 Postcode range: B66 – B67.